Welcome to The Story Place

 For more about how it was created, have a look at Graham Hay’s web pages.

-What else can I do at The Place??
+What else can I do at The Story Place??

-Prams and bags are fine in The Place, but if you are visiting any other floors in the library, you may need to put your bag in a locker on the Ground Floor.
+Prams and bags are fine in The Place, but if you are visiting any other floors in the library, bags must be under a certain size.
+Bags greater than 48cm x 38cm are not permitted on the upper floors of the Library where the collections are housed.

-Children must be supervised by an adult at all times.
-Please leave The Place tidy when you leave.
+Children must be supervised by an adult who is responsible for them at all times.
+Please leave The Story Place tidy when you leave.

 Priority is given to children, or parents and children using the computers to explore online stories together.